nyaggah/opaque_id/docs/performance.md

 # Performance

-OpaqueId is designed for high performance with optimized algorithms and efficient memory usage.
-This guide covers benchmarks, optimization strategies, and scalability considerations.
+OpaqueId is designed for efficient ID generation with optimized algorithms and memory usage.
+This guide covers performance characteristics, optimization strategies, and scalability considerations.

 - TOC
   {:toc}